cs3org/OCM-API/IETF-OCM.md

 Further more the [Directory Service](#directory-service) feature can be used to establish a trusted federation.
-In the third-party model, a central authority can be trusted to implement measures for auditing and adding only trusted servers into the directory.
+In the third-party model, a central authority can be trusted to implement measures for auditing and adding only trusted servers into the directory; an Administrator who instead pre-populates a Federation configuration out of band, as described in [Third-party Directory Service](#third-party-directory-service), plays that same role locally.
 In the peer-announced model, there is no such central authority: trust is delegated to the OCM Server Administrators, each of whom agrees to every addition to their own Federation configuration.
 This has a number of consequences that Administrators need to be aware of:

 * A member of a Federation can cause any other member to be presented with a new peer, by adding that peer and letting the propagation